AaronJimenezGarcia/PuzzleBobble-Game-Public/README.md

 IDEs: Visual Studio 2015.
 Comaptible operating system: Windows.

-**Important:** This software can not be used for commercial as it uses copyright assets like sprites or music.
+**Important:** The code is private, for more information contact with the developers.
+This software can not be used for commercial as it uses copyright assets like sprites or music.
 This game was only created as a university project and for educational purposes and showing personal skills and competencies.

 ---